Domestic and Family Violence

 For information, support and help, call the 24 hour Domestic Violence Line on 1800 65 64 63.

 To report suspected child abuse or neglect, call the 24 hour Child Protection Helpline on 132 111.
+More information is available at Protecting our kids.

 Service providers can find out more about NSW Government domestic and family violence reforms, It Stops Here, Safer Pathway and other information at for service providers.